LCC-CIT/CS296N-CourseMaterials/TermProject/CS296N-TermProjectProposal.md

 **Write a proposal for your web site that includes:**

-1. A written description of the site.
+1. A written description of the site that is at least two paragraphs in length.
 2. A preliminary UML diagram of the domain model.
 (You will probably revise this as you develop your site.)
 3. A "site map", in the form of an outline, that shows which views are on each controller.
 4. UI wire-frames for each view (you don't need to include login, registration, and user administration if they are the same as those in the textbook).
 Use a drawing program like: Paint, [Google Drawings](https://docs.google.com/drawings), [Lucid Chart](https://www.lucidchart.com), [Balsamiq](https://balsamiq.com) or some other computer drawing program.